Plea before venue and allocation

 33. It is likely that more cases will be suitable to be dealt with by the Magistrates Court than previously because their powers of sentence will be sufficient.
 However, applying the allocation guideline, cases of unusual legal, procedural or factual complexity, should be tried in the Crown Court including in cases where a very substantial fine is the likely sentence.

-34. Many health and safety offences will be factually complex especially if there is detailed technical or expert evidence or, for example, because there are multiple dutyholders which, in the context of the normal cases dealt with in the magistrates’ court, may be deemed to be unusually complex.
+34. Many health and safety offences will be factually complex especially if there is detailed technical or expert evidence or, for example, because there are multiple dutyholders which, in the context of the normal cases dealt with in the magistrates' court, may be deemed to be unusually complex.
 All of that may mean it falls within the second category of cases which the Allocation guideline suggests should be dealt with in the Crown Court.

 35. Similarly if the Definitive Guideline points to a very substantial fine, as it may well do for serious cases, then the magistrates' court should consider sending the case to the Crown Court.

 36. The Criminal Practice Direction has been amended by (the Criminal Practice Direction (Amendment No. 2) 2014) so that for offences committed after the 12th March 2015 an authorised District Judge must deal with any allocation decision, trial and sentencing hearing in the following types of cases which are triable either way: